leonardodesouzaf/brasilidades/README.md

 ## features

-- login/register to access the app
+- login/register with Google, GitHub or Facebook
 - dynamic app with CSS frameworks and React libs
 - easy and simple to use
-- account settings page
+- manage account with settings page
 - attractions favorite list